 Sea salt and pepper to taste

-3 T olive oil (you may use less or more to tasdte)
+3 T olive oil (you may use less or more to taste)

 Optional Ingredients: see below for a few delicious suggestions

-Using a blender (or an immersion blender and a tall bowl), combine the garbanzo beans, 2 tablespoons extra virgin olive oil, garlic, tahini, and lemon juice until well mixed.
+Using a blender (or an immersion blender and a tall narrow bowl), combine the garbanzo beans, 2 tablespoons extra virgin olive oil, garlic, tahini, and lemon juice until everything is nicely mixed.

-Add only enough oil to reach the consistency you prefer.
+Add oil until the hummus is the consistency you prefer.
 Dip in a slice of carrot or pita bread for taste testing.
-Then dip in again, but try not to eat it all in one sitting!
+Then dip in again, but try not to eat it all before setting out for everyone else to enjoy!

 Mindful mix-ins and toppings: